-While it would appear that the illegal or unsustainable export of e-waste from Canada is taking place at a rate (16%) less than that taking place in their neighbor to the South (34%), there appears to still be a level of export of hazardous electronic waste that warrants concern and governmental attention.
-After all, in the United States, such export is not illegal, and the government is not obliged to prosecute it from an environmental law standpoint.
+While it would appear that the illegal or unsustainable export of e-waste from Canada is taking place at a rate (12%) less than that taking place in the US (34%), there appears to still be a level of export of hazardous electronic waste that warrants concern and governmental attention.
+In the US, such export is not illegal and the government is not obliged to prosecute it from an environmental law standpoint.
 In Canada, however, such exports are likely to be criminal acts.